phhpro/atomchat/README.md

 ### Config

-The script generates a default config when first run or in case the config file has been accidentally deleted.
-All relevant settings can be configured from the super user screen and are usually effective immediately.
+The script generates a default configuration in `config.php` when first run or in case the file has been accidentally deleted.
+All relevant settings can be configured from the superuser screen and are usually effective immediately.
 Simply refresh the page if in doubt.
+You can also enable a timeout option to automatically logout inactive users after a given time.
+This feature is initially disabled to leave session handling to the PHP default.

-Please visit the super user screen before making the script public and change at least the prefix and suffix.
+Please visit the superuser screen before making the script public and change at least the prefix and suffix.
 The rest of the default settings should be fairly save to leave for the time being until you have a better understanding of how things work.

+Note: The script will *not* check your input.
+If you enter text into a field expecting numbers, the script will accept that, but likely break after reading the new configuration.
+In case you somehow managed to invalidate the setup, your best option is to delete `config.php` and restart from scratch.

-### Super User
+### Superuser

-The super user login gives you an extra button to open a special screen from where you can configure all relevant settings or reset the log on the fly.
+The superuser login gives you an extra button to open a special screen from where you can configure all relevant settings or reset the log on the fly.
 May come in handy when using auto-reset and the current log is approaching its limit.
 Just post a message to inform everyone else to hold pending uploads to prevent things getting dumped.
 Default login is `atomchat`.

 ### Logging